-Their ease of use, a comprehensive range of flexibility, large data storage capacity, and damage resistance is what has made them so popular multifunctional on a global scale.
+Their ease of use, comprehensive range of flexibility, large data storage capacity, and damage resistance are what have made them so popular and multifunctional on a global scale.

 How are QR Codes used?

-- Contactless and mobile payments
+- Contactless and mobile payments during checkout

 - Bitcoin payments

-- Enable WiFi access
+- Enabling WiFi access

-- Share PDFs
+- Sharing PDFs

-- Share app store links
+- Sharing app store links

-- Share social media links
+- Sharing social media links

-- Share video, image, and sound files
+- Sharing video, image, and sound files

-- Connect users with website links
+- Connecting users with website links

 - Automatic event registration and ticketing

-- Collect feedback and ratings
+- Collecting feedback and ratings

-- Create digital coupons
+- Creating digital coupons

 - Location sharing with Google Maps